 Any non-convergence problems are reported through the EMS alarm package, immediately investigated, and resolved as quickly as possible.
-Operators and on-shift Reliability Engineers are trained as the first line of defense with back-office support and on-shift Reliability Engineers are trained as the first line of defense with back-office support and on-call staff available for higher level support.
+Operators and on-shift Reliability Engineers are trained as the first line of defense with back-office and on-call staff available for higher level support.
 Historically, SE divergence is most likely to be caused by problems with the SCADA data wherein data for entire companies is not available, creating significant data skews and/or erroneous status points, etc.